rudeboybert/rudeboybert.github.io/presentations/presentations.md

 ### **2016**

+* **2016/11.08** - ["The Statistical Modeling of Interspecies Competition on the Growth of Trees"](http://rpubs.com/rudeboybert/Tree): Middlebury College Math Colloquium.
 * **2016/09/29** - ["Weak Law of Large Numbers"](2016-09-20_WLLN/WLLN.html): Middlebury College Math Department Math Chats: "A Favorite 5 Minute Proof"
 * **2016/05/03** - ["Using GitHub for Education to Encourage Open Learning and Facilitate Feedback"](2016-05-03_GitHub/GitHub.html): Middlebury College